Transferring years of experience to the data cable market

 1. Structured cabling

-The longer distances, and high volumes of data required today has in turn resulted in additional performance considerations, such as managing the increase in electrical interference.
-When implementing large infrastructures installers choose to bundle data cables purely for installation practicalities, however this could impact transmission performance and the level of noise the cable can experience.
+High volumes of data required today has in turn resulted in additional performance considerations, such as managing the increase in electrical interference.
+When implementing large infrastructures installers choose to bundle data, however this could impact the level of noise a cable can experience.

-Signal interference, also referred to as noise, failures are caused by the cable conductor being exposed to electrical charge from its surroundings.
+Signal interference failures are caused by the cable conductor being exposed to electrical charge from its surroundings.
 For example, this could be from a neighbouring cable within the bundle.
-Thus, when there are many cables bundled together, they can interfere with one another, compromising the integrity of the data transmission.
-One way of minimising this is using a high-quality shielded cable, whereby the shield reflects signal interference back down the channel or conducts it to the ground.
+One way of minimising this is using a high-quality shielded cable to reflect interferences back down the channel or to ground.